VisionSystemsInc/terra/docs/terra/executor.rst

 ThreadPoolExecutor
 ^^^^^^^^^^^^^^^^^^

 The :py:class:`concurrent.futures.ThreadPoolExecutor` is the default executor used due to its ease of setup.
-However, it is limited by the :ref:`GIL <threads>`.
+However, it is limited by the :ref:`GIL <python:threads>`.
 So while pickling of task arguments and return values are not required (as they are for :py:class:`concurrent.futures.ProcessPoolExecutor`), python code should not be expected to use more than one core at a time, even when multithreaded.

 ProcessPoolExecutor
 ^^^^^^^^^^^^^^^^^^^